wp-plugins/mobile-detector/readme.txt

 **Theme Switching**

 From version 2.0 onwards, you can configure your site to automatically switch to a mobile theme when a mobile device is detected or when the user requests it (on demand).
+Theme switching is disabled by default.
+To enable it, simply select a theme to use as your mobile theme.

 How it works: